 Another 93 words (7 lines of text) are included under the topic Early Deleone Notables in all our PDF Extended History products and printed products wherever possible.

 Deleone migration to the United States

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Deleone or a variant listed above:

 Deleone Settlers in United States in the 19th Century

 - Paolo DeLeone, aged 29, who settled in America, in 1897

-- Vincenzo DeLeone, aged 17, who emigrated to the United States from Raceamonfena, in 1898
+- Vincenzo DeLeone, aged 17, who immigrated to the United States from Raceamonfena, in 1898

-- Francejco DeLeone, aged 54, who emigrated to America from Raceamonfena, in 1898
+- Francejco DeLeone, aged 54, who immigrated to America from Raceamonfena, in 1898

 - Guiseppe DeLeone, aged 13, who landed in America from Raceamonfena, in 1898

 Deleone Settlers in United States in the 20th Century